Randaberg IL

-Randaberg Idrettslag is a Norwegian sports club from Randaberg.
+Randaberg Idrettslag is a Norwegian sports club from the village of Randaberg in Randaberg Municipality.
 It has sections for football, swimming, gymnastics and volleyball.

 Football

 Before the 2007 season, the football team made the national news as it increased its budget significantly in order to gain promotion, signing players like Petar Rnkovic and Sindre Erstad while Kjell-Inge Bråtveit was hired as manager. Øyvind Svenning, Jørgen Tengesdal and Bjarte Lunde Aarsheim joined Randaberg from first-tier clubs during the summer.
 The club also unsuccessfully tried to lure former player Erik Fuglestad out of retirement.

 Other former Randaberg players include Iven Austbø, Alexander Gabrielsen and Ronny Espedal.